MirrorMask

-MirrorMask is a 2005 dark fantasy film designed and directed by Dave McKean and written by Neil Gaiman from a story they developed together.
-The film stars Stephanie Leonidas, Jason Barry, Rob Brydon, and Gina McKee.
+MirrorMask is a 2005 British-American dark fantasy film designed and directed by Dave McKean, and written by Neil Gaiman from a story they developed together.
+Produced by The Jim Henson Company, the film stars Stephanie Leonidas, Jason Barry, Rob Brydon, and Gina McKee.

-The music used in the film was composed by Iain Ballamy.
-It was produced by The Jim Henson Company.
-Gaiman and McKean worked on the film concepts over the course of two weeks at Jim Henson's family's home, and actual production of the film took seventeen months.

-Created on a budget of $4 million, the film was originally made as a direct-to-video film, but had a limited theatrical run in the United States on September 30, 2005, resulting in a domestic theatrical gross of $867,000.
-The film was also screened at the 2005 Sundance Film Festival where it received positive responses.
-The overall critical reaction to the film was mixed, with critics praising the film's visuals while complaining about the overall story and script.
+Gaiman and McKean worked on the film concepts over the course of two weeks at Jim Henson's family's home.
+Production took seventeen months on a budget of $4 million.
+Initially intended for the direct-to-video market, MirrorMask premiered at the 2005 Sundance Film Festival before receiving a limited theatrical run in the United States on September 30, 2005.
+Critical reaction was mixed, with praise for the visuals but criticism towards the story and script.
+Jim Henson Pictures was closed down in 2004.

 Plot

-Helena Campbell (Stephanie Leonidas) works with her parents Joanne and Morris (Gina McKee and Rob Brydon) at their family circus, but desires to run away and join real life.
-At the next performance, after Helena and Joanne have a heated argument, Joanne collapses and is taken to the hospital.
-Ten days later, while Helena is staying with her grandmother, she finds that the doctors determine that Joanne requires an operation, and Helena can only blame herself for the situation.
+Helena Campbell works alongside her parents Joanne and Morris at their family circus, but desires to join real life.
+At the next performance, after a heated argument between mother and daughter, Joanne collapses and is taken to the hospital.
+While Helena stays with her grandmother, she learns that her mother requires an operation, and Helena can only blame herself for the situation.

-That night, she wakes up in a dream-like state and leaves her building to find three performers outside.
-As they try to perform for Helena, a shadow encroaches on the area and two of the performers are consumed by it.
-The third performer, Valentine (Jason Barry), a juggler, helps to quickly direct Helena to safety through the use of magical flying books.
-She learns they are in the City of Light which is slowly being consumed by shadows, causing its widely varied citizens to flee.
-Soon Helena is mistaken for the Princess.
-She and Valentine are taken to the Prime Minister (Brydon).
-He explains that the Princess from the Land of Shadow stole a charm from the White City, leaving their Queen of Light (McKee) in a state of unnatural sleep and the City vulnerable to the Shadows.
+That night, Helena wakes in a dream-like state and leaves her building to find a trio of performers outside.
+As they perform for her, a shadow encroaches on the area and two of the performers are consumed by it.
+The third, a juggler named Valentine, helps to quickly direct Helena to safety via magical flying books.
+She learns they are in the City of Light, slowly being consumed by shadows, causing its widely varied citizens to flee.
+Soon, Helena is mistaken for the Princess.
+She and Valentine are taken to the Prime Minister.
+He explains that the Princess from the Land of Shadows stole a charm from the White City, leaving their Queen of Light in a state of unnatural sleep and the City vulnerable to the Shadows.
 Helena notes the resemblance of the Queen and Minister to her mother and father, and offers to help recover the charm along with Valentine.
-They are unaware their actions are being watched by the Queen of Shadows (also McKee) who has mistaken Helena for her daughter.
+They are unaware their actions are being watched by the Queen of Shadows, who has mistaken Helena for her daughter.